cybertekjoe/Project-1/README.md

   - To modify a playbook, run nano filebeat.playbook.yml
   - Change to any file name using the nano command as needed to modify that particular file.

-Enjoy your new Elk-server with beats!
+Enjoy serving Elk with beats!